- 1 It is a useful skill to help you bridge the connection with over 1.3 billion speakers on the planet, so is its culture.

-1.It is a useful skill to help you bridge the connection with over 1.3 billion speakers on the planet, so is its culture.
+It is a useful skill to help you bridge the connection with over 1.3 billion speakers on the planet, so is its culture.

-2.Identify your learning targets first can help you make a clearer study plan
+Identify your learning targets first can help you make a clearer study plan.

 Learning without a practical goal or right reason will just frustrate you during the long-term language learning journey.

-3.Learning the Chinese language can exercise your brainpower too
+Learning the Chinese language can exercise your brainpower too.

 Researchers suggest when learning or using a second language, there will be increased activity in certain regions of the brain.
 And this process can help delay the onset of dementia and also develop cognitive ability.
-Learning a second language can also better cultivate your creativity and multi-tasks skill.
+Learning a second language can also better cultivate your creativity and multi-task skill.
 Since the Chinese language is a completely different language than what you’re used to as an English speaker, learning the Chinese language will be a great exercise for your brain.

 If you don’t want to waste your time, then you’d better know how to learn the Chinese language efficiently and easily.

-Tip 1 Making a specific learning schedule
+Tip 1 Making a specific learning schedule.

 Tip 2 Being patient with memorizing Chinese characters

-Chinese characters are like the building blocks of the Chinese language so it’s important to learn and memorize.
+Chinese characters are like the building blocks of the Chinese language, so it’s important to learn and memorize.
 There are thousands of Chinese characters; however, you only need to be familiar with THE 500 MOST COMMONLY USED CHINESE CHARACTERS to lay a solid foundation at the beginning stage.

 Memorizing and repeating the characters daily is very crucial for learning the Chinese language fast.
-Daily repetition is a very necessary step because it’s easy for you to forget the characters as fast as you learn them.
+Daily repetition is necessary because it’s easy for you to forget the characters as fast as you learn them.
 Therefore, efficient reviewing can make you learn and retain the characters in your mind permanently.
 You may use flashcards with characters written on them to revise the characters.

-Tip 3 Immersion learning can always facilitate the process
+Tip 3 Immersion learning can always facilitate the process.

 Reading the post to get more ideas about HOW TO LEARN CHINESE LANGUAGE EASILY.

-As to the pronunciation part, the best way to practise your pronunciation is always to imitate.
+As to the pronunciation part, the best way to practice your pronunciation is always to imitate.
 Not only the sound you hear but also the specific mouth shape of the pronunciation.
 If the shape of the mouth is wrong, the pronunciation must be wrong too.
-The shape of the mouth includes the closure of the teeth, the curling of the tongue and the position of the root part of the tongue.
+The shape of the mouth includes the closure of the teeth, the curling of the tongue, and the position of the root part of the tongue.